reivaxy/iotFeeder/README.md

 2 x push buttons (can be mounted on the PCB or wired)

-3 x 22k resistors (SMD 0608 i fyou use the PCB)
+3 x 22k resistors (SMD 0806 i fyou use the PCB)

 1 x 6V power unit.
 The module needs about 500mA at peak when stepper starts, 100mA when idle

+1 x power jack socket

 2 x 6800ZZ bearings